-Oh no. Instead, they’re going from room to room with their scripts to interrupt and bother these vulnerable people, reciting their scripts at captive audiences who are probably not at their sharpest or most perceptive or most capable.
+Oh no. Instead, these evangelists troop from room to room with their scripts in hand.
+At each room, they stop to interrupt and bother vulnerable people, reciting their scripts at captive audiences who are probably not at their sharpest or most perceptive or most capable.

-magic incantation–er, Sinner’s Prayer at the end.
-They have websites devoted to teaching folks how to find nursing homes on Google and how to go about this “evangelism.”
-It is hard to imagine someone being more opportunistic than this.
+Fundagelicals create and maintain websites devoted to teaching the flocks how to find nursing homes on Google and how to go about this form of opportunistic, predatory “evangelism.”

 “Do you know, for sure, that you will spend eternity in heaven?”
 Rowe would ask a typical resident . . .
 “There’s no more ‘I’ll do it next year,'” said Rowe, who has traveled with Howard-Browne’s ministry to nursing homes as far as California.
 “There’s no more ‘I’ll decide about this in 10 years.’
 This is it.”

 Did your jaw just hit the floor?
 Mine did.
 Scared the cat.
 (Lord Snow is a bit on the nervous side as it is, but still.)

 I cannot even imagine a more purposeful attempt to frighten and threaten someone who has done his or her time and deserves only rest and good treatment for the remainder of a rapidly-dwindling life.

 Bad Trees Can’t Bear Good Fruit.

 And it is a terrible deed done in the name of good, which makes it even more obscene and evil.